 3. Baltimore, MD (1 hr)

-This bustling city has plenty to discover!
+This bustling city has plenty to discover around the holidays!
 If you’re an art fan you can visit the American Visionary Art Museum, or if you’re more fond of science and nature, the National Aquarium and the Maryland Science Center are great destinations for adults and children alike.
 For history buffs and literature lovers, Fort McHenry, the most historic site in town, is the one that inspired poet Francis Scott Key to pen ‘Defence of Fort M’Henry’ in 1812–the basis for the national anthem of the US.
 Truth is, Baltimore has something for everyone!

 4. Kent Island, MD (1 hr)